Healthy Homes Assessment Longlands

 building insulation inspection

-A warm dry house is a healthy house
+A comfortable, dry house is an ideal house

 Insulation Longlands

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation needs to be in compliance with the R-values of your area.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation quality.

 Longlands Moisture Ingress & Drainage